 Cons

-- Needs steady supply of water in order to operate
+• Needs a steady supply of water to operate

 Water Powered Advantages

 Water-powered sump pumps offer many advantages over electric pumps.
 Unlike traditional pumps that draw power from a wall socket or battery pack, water-powered pumps rely on science to keep your basement dry.
-This lets them run for a long period of time when the power is out.
+This lets them run for an extended period of time when the power is out.

 Water Powered Disadvantages

-Water-powered pumps may seem like the perfect choice for any home but they do have a few disadvantages.
+Water-powered pumps may seem like the perfect choice for any home, but they have a few disadvantages.

-One of the biggest disadvantages is that your home must have specific plumbing lines in order to use these pumps.
-If your home does not have a well or constant stream of water from the municipal lines the pump will not work!
+One of the most significant disadvantages is that your home must have specific plumbing lines to use these pumps.
+If your home does not have a well or a constant stream of water from the municipal lines, the pump will not work!

 Another problem is the low pumping volume.
-Even the most powerful water-powered pumps can’t compete with the pumping volume of common pumps like the Zoeller M53.
+Even the most potent water-powered pumps can’t compete with the pumping volume of standard pumps like the Zoeller M53.
 Most systems need at least 2 gallons of water for each water inputted into the system.

 DIY Installation

-Installing a water-powered sump pump is not as easy as battery-powered pumps but it is still possible to do without hiring an expert plumber.
-The first step to installing any pump is to read the owners manual for exact instructions on installing and using the pump.
-Each pump is a little different so it is important to know what you are doing.
+Installing a water-powered sump pump is not as easy as battery-powered pumps, but it is still possible without hiring an expert plumber.
+The first step to installing any pump is to read the owner’s manual for exact instructions on installing and using the pump.
+Each pump is different, so knowing what you are doing is essential.

 Step by Step Instructions

-- Access the cold water line – Cut into your cold water line and run a 3/4 inch diameter pipe into the control valve.
-Then solder the line shut with the pipe held securely in place.
+2. Access the cold water line – Cut into your cold water line and run a 3/4 inch diameter pipe into the control valve.
+Then, solder the line shut with the pipe held securely in place.

-- Access the discharge line – Cut into the discharge line and run a PVC pipe from the pump.
-Attach this pipe with cement, super glue and PVC bond to create a watertight seal.
+3. Access the discharge line – Cut into the discharge line and run a PVC pipe from the pump.
+To create a watertight seal, attach this pipe with cement, super glue, and PVC bond.

 Water Powered Sump Pump Costs

-Water-powered sump pump pricing varies widely and is based on a number of factors.
-Most pumps costs between $100 and $300 plus installation.
-The more features, functionality, and gallons per hour of drainage the higher the cost!
+Water-powered sump pump pricing varies widely and is based on several factors.
+Most pumps cost between $100 and $300 plus installation.
+The more features, functionality, and gallons per hour of drainage, the higher the cost!
 We recommend spending a little extra and getting one of the more dependable pumps – or else you may find a flood in your basement!

 What About Backup Pumps?

-One of the most common questions we get asked is if water-powered pumps are better as your primary or back up sump pump.
-We recommend using a water-powered pump as a back up as they are not as powerful as electric models.
-It is better to let the more powerful pumps to the heavy lifting and let the more dependable, but less powerful water-powered pumps serve are your backup in case of power failure.
+One of the most common questions we get asked is if water-powered pumps are better as your primary or backup sump pump.
+We recommend using a water-powered pump as a backup as it is less powerful than electric models.
+It is better to let the more powerful pumps do the heavy lifting, and the more dependable but less powerful water-powered pumps serve as your backup in case of power failure.

 Buyers Guide

-Choosing the right pump may seem like a difficult decision when you first start shopping.
-We put together a quick guide with some of the most important factors you need to consider before making your final decision.
+Choosing the right pump may seem difficult when you first start shopping.
+We compiled a quick guide with some of the most critical factors you must consider before making your final decision.

 Expected Yearly Usage

 Check the average yearly rainfall and groundwater levels in your area.
-The more water on and in the ground the longer your pump will need to run.
-Yearly rainfall totals for your county and the soil type are good indicators of the amount of water to expect in your pump pit.
+The more water on and in the ground, the longer your pump will need to run.
+Annual rainfall totals for your county and the soil type are good indicators of the amount of water to expect in your pump pit.

 Drainage and Sewer Lines

 One of the most important things to consider before buying a water-powered pump is the location of your drainage and sewer lines.
-Water-powered pumps have to be hooked up to your city water connection – they cant be installed without this water line!
+Water-powered pumps must be hooked up to your city water connection – they can’t be installed without this water line!